rllullt/simulation-using-fractals/README.md

 This is a simulation-game made with Python 2.7 in “Modelation and Graphic Computation” course.
 Follows the methodology of Model View Controller.

-Soon will be available a newer version for Python 3.x.
+Some time a newer version for Python 3.x will be available.

 ## Before using the application